Why is Thumb Drive Vulnerable?

 Top and Famous Thumb Drive Malware to Beware of

-- DUQU: Being written by the same author who designed Stuxnet, this malware, too exploits Zero day vulnerability of the Windows system.
+DUQU: Being written by the same author who designed Stuxnet, this malware, too exploits the Zero-day vulnerability of the Windows system.
 The malware steals information from the system by copying its keystrokes.
 It also steals the system information and is capable of attacking.

-- Bladabindi: Bladabindi is the virus that has multiple identities.
-It hacks the personal computers to steal the sensitive personal information and allows other malware to download to give backdoor access to your PC.
+Bladabindi: Bladabindi is a virus that has multiple identities.
+It hacks personal computers to steal sensitive personal information and allows other malware to download to give backdoor access to your PC.

-- Mariposa Botnet Malware: It is a botnet used in a DDoS attack and scamming.
-The malware installs itself, monitors password, bank and credit card credentials and spread across connected systems.
+Mariposa Botnet Malware: It is a botnet used in a DDoS attack and scamming.
+The malware installs itself, monitors passwords, bank, and credit card credentials, and spread across connected systems.
 After the first infection, the malware tries to contact a C&C server within the botnet.

 NIST Spelled Policy Regarding Thumb Drive Security Practice